cablumen/State-Actor/README.md

-    Figure out mechanism for comparing rewards between different architectures Create mechanism to aggregate rewards and maybe apply smoothing Create more normal A2C model for comparison
+    Figure out mechanism for comparing rewards between different architectures Create mechanism to aggregate rewards and maybe apply smoothing Create more normal A2C model for comparison Address style warnings
+    Your kernel may have been built without NUMA support